Royal Hospital Chelsea: Uniform

 Chelsea Pensioners are entitled to come and go from the Royal Hospital as they please, and are permitted to wear civilian clothing wherever they travel.
 However, within the hospital, and in the surrounding area, pensioners are encouraged to wear a blue uniform (known fondly as "blues").
 If they travel farther from the Royal Hospital they should wear the distinctive scarlet coats instead of the blue uniform.
 The scarlet coats are also worn for ceremonial occasions, accompanied by tricorne hats.
 (At other times a peaked shako is worn.)

 In uniform, the pensioners wear their medal ribbons and the insignia of rank they reached while serving in the military.
 They may also wear other insignia they earned during their service and many pensioners now wear parachute jump wings and even SAS jump wings.
-Contrary to popular belief, it is not illegal to impersonate a Chelsea pensioner; the myth probably dates from a ruling, repealed by the Statute Law (Repeals) Act 2008, regarding the fraud of taking an unearned pension.
+Contrary to popular belief, it is not nowadays illegal to impersonate a Chelsea pensioner; the myth probably dates from a ruling, repealed by the Statute Law (Repeals) Act 2008, regarding the fraud of taking an unearned pension.

 There is a legend that Nell Gwynne, Charles II's mistress, suggested red coats for the Chelsea Pensioners because she remembered the pensioners of Coningsby Hospital in Hereford (her reputed birth town) wore coats of the same colour.